Taiwan: Nancy Pelosi trip labelled as 'extremely dangerous' by Beijing

 Mrs Pelosi said her visit "honours America's unwavering commitment to supporting Taiwan's vibrant democracy" and did not contradict US policy.

 As her plane touched down, Chinese state media reported that its military jets were crossing the Taiwan strait.
-Taiwan has denied any such action happened.
+Taiwan denied those reports at the time - but later said that more than 20 Chinese military planes had entered its air defence zone on Tuesday.

 China - which sees Taiwan as a breakaway province which will one day reunite with it - has previously warned that its armed forces "will not stand idly by".